 I sometimes like to add in fried chorizo, crispy bacon or some tiny garlicky prawns.Leftover cooked beef or pork also work great instead of chicken.

-Want to up the heat?
+Want to increase the heat level?

 Nutrition information is automatically calculated, so should only be used as an approximation.